How to Buy a Seattle Home – a Guide by Urban Living

 Escalation clause (Escalator clause): In a competitive situation, we can consider adding an escalation clause to your offer.
 What this does is automatically increase your offer price if someone offers more than you.
 You’ll specify what your initial offer price is, your maximum offer price, and your bid increment.
 For example: If you offer $500,000 on a home and agree to increase the offer by $5,000 up to a maximum price of $580,000.

 Pay cash: Of course, cash is king.
 A cash buyer will close faster than someone who has to finance a home purchase, and there is much less risk that the deal won’t close.
 Even if you’re pre-approved, there is always the possibility that your financing will fall through.
-Just over a third of homes in the Seattle area are purchased with cash.
+Just under a quarter of homes in the Seattle area are purchased with cash.